 The purpose of this re-review is to see if things have changed to adjust our rating.
 The answer is obvious.
 NO!
 They are publishing crackpot conspiracy theories such as this 911 WAS AN INSIDE JOB! and this Evolution is a Big Hoax.

-In general, this is a totally nuts Christian Zealotry site that is downgraded to Very Low bias on this review.
+In general, this is a crazy Christian Zealotry site that is downgraded to Very Low bias on this review.